ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-5.md

 <hr>
 ```

-Our goal for this this post is to add the source code for `struct string` and
+Our goal for this post is add the source code for constructs such as
-other `struct` declarations into our generated HTML output:
+`struct string` in our generated HTML output:

 ```html
 <h3>struct: string</h3>